9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 This loop uses `` `seq` `` to reduce the accumulated state at each step, but only to the outermost constructor on the loop state.
-That is, `seq` reduces an expression to \"weak head normal form\".
+That is, `seq` reduces an expression to "weak head normal form".
 Evaluation stops on the loop state once the first constructor is reached.
-In this case, the outermost constructor is the tuple wrapper, `(,)`, which isn\'t deep enough.
+In this case, the outermost constructor is the tuple wrapper, `(,)`, which isn't deep enough.
 The problem is still the unevaluated numeric state inside the tuple.